jackjin1997/agent-mcp-code-scan-action/README.md

 Do not send payment until scope is accepted in writing.

 The GitHub issue chooser in this repository links directly to the paid audit intake, browser scanner, and terms page.

+Upgrade when the SARIF results point to remote transport exposure, write-capable tools, credential paths, weak redaction evidence, missing tests around tool gates, or a launch decision that needs a ranked fix plan.

 ## Local CLI